What causes abnormal-looking stool?

 Floating and foul-smelling stools can be a sign of malabsorption.
 Malabsorption is when the digestive system does not absorb nutrients adequately.
 It may occur if your child has intolerance to, a digestive problem with, or an allergy to a certain food.

-If your child has pale stool with yellowish skin and eyes or dark urine, he may have hepatitis.
+If your child has pale stool with yellowish skin and eyes or dark urine, they may have hepatitis.
 See a doctor right away.

 Small amounts of fresh blood are common in children who are constipated and straining when passing stool.